-1. Wingman (#2) continues tracking straight ahead until reaching his break interval time.

-2. Wingman pitches out to downwind, adjusting bank angle so as to roll out directly behind Lead, at 1000' agl, and slows to briefed downwind airspeed.

-3. Wingman maintains traffic pattern altitude and airspeed and, just prior to the perch, extends landing gear and flaps (as applicable).

-4. At the perch point, the wingman begins the final turn if he has the preceding aircraft in sight and has the proper minimum/desired spacing.

-5. Wingman rolls out on final at the appropriate interval from Lead and lines up on center of opposite half of runway from Lead.
+- 1. Wingman (#2) continues tracking straight ahead until reaching his break interval time. - 2.
+Wingman pitches out to downwind, adjusting bank angle so as to roll out directly behind Lead, at 1000' agl, and slows to briefed downwind airspeed. - 3.
+Wingman maintains traffic pattern altitude and airspeed and, just prior to the perch, extends landing gear and flaps (as applicable). - 4.
+At the perch point, the wingman begins the final turn if he has the preceding aircraft in sight and has the proper minimum/desired spacing. - 5.
+Wingman rolls out on final at the appropriate interval from Lead and lines up on center of opposite half of runway from Lead.

 The trail interval (TI) is equal to two times the break interval.
 Thus, a five second break will produce a ten second trail interval on downwind.
-For a 90 kt final approach speed the 10 second interval will produce the recommended 1500' spacing across the threshold (3000' for approach speeds exceeding 100 knots).
+For a 90 kt final approach speed the 10 second interval will produce 1500' spacing across the threshold.